vincaslt/file-directory-tree/README.md

 Task: https://allinbits.notion.site/Sr-Front-end-Engineer-Take-Home-Task-5d77d88478d34456bd7a99512616aa45

 It took me around 9 hours of working time to do the task.
 It includes all the base features and the bonus features - creating files/folders and moving them using drag-drop.
+I found the task very interesting so I wanted to do the file creation and moving files/folders.
+The base features took me 5-6 hours, by hour 8 I was done with file/folder creation, then spent some extra time to finish it up.

 ## Instructions

-Clone the repo locally
+Clone the repo locally.

 ```
 npm i -g pnpm
-pnpm run i
+pnpm i
 pnpm run dev
 ```